Michael J. Moniz

 Laura Lee shares her cyber expertise with our artificial intelligence advisors in order to build in-game avatars to help instruct players.
 She is leading our team of experienced game designers to create an immersive and engaging cyber platform that embeds real-world cyber ranges in an “Ender’s Game”-like environment.
 Ms. Lee brings an exceptional record of leadership in the field of cyber exercises and training, previously directing the research and development at Johns Hopkins University/Applied Physics Lab (JHU/APL), prior to joining Circadence.
 At Johns Hopkins, Ms. Lee developed the first ever Cyber Protection Team Crew Operations Manual for US Military Forces and National Guard Teams.
 In support of US CYBERCOMMAND, she led the assessment of cyber teams at large scale cyber exercises and developed team defense strategies for effective roles and techniques against Advance Persistent Threats.

-Leveraging her history with government relations and strong industry partnerships, Ms. Skelly currently serves as VP of Global Partnerships & Security Evangelist.
+Leveraging her history with government relations and strong industry partnerships, Ms. Skelly currently serves as Vice President of Global Partnerships and Security Evangelist.
 Ms. Skelly holds a B.A. in Homeland Security, a B.S. in Information Technology, a Masters Certificate in National Security Studies, and she is currently completing an M.P.S in Strategic Cyber Operations and Information Management at George Washington University.

 Ms. Skelly is a longtime volunteer for Red Cross Disaster Services and Operations; and as a Wounded Warrior she is a proud volunteer for Team Rubicon.